 Any advice for Formula 1 teams on hiring new talent?

 Nurture your talent, there’s no way around it.
 If a team can start working with a talented youngster while they’re studying, they’re more likely to stay loyal and grow with the team.
 This is why work experience programmes are so important.
 It’s also key for teams to get involved with the motorsport community to help develop new talent while keeping an eye on those who show promise.
-It’s much easier to train a team member from within in new technologies and processes than it is to poach someone from another team or series.
+It’s much easier to train a team member from within new technologies and processes than it is to poach someone from another team or series.